grafana/agent/docs/configuration/integrations/snmp-exporter-config.md

   # How many times to retry a failed request, defaults to 3.
   [retries: <int> | default = 25]

-  # Timeout for each individual SNMP request, defaults to 5s.
+  # Timeout for each SNMP request, defaults to 5s.
   [timeout: <duration> | default = 5s]

   auth: